 - Coverage available at any time in your vehicle’s life

-When you’re looking to buy a Chrysler extended warranty, it’s important to not only consider the coverage you’re receiving, but also the comprehensiveness of the plan and the reputation of the provider.
+When you’re looking to buy an extended warranty for Chrysler vehicles, it’s important to consider not only the coverage you’re receiving but also the comprehensiveness of the plan and the reputation of the provider.
 Of the 12 third-party competitors we compared in our research, one, in particular, rose to the top: Endurance held the award for “Best Coverage” overall.
-However, you may find that CarShield and CARCHEX offer great Chrysler extended warranty coverage terms as well.
+However, you may find that CarShield and CARCHEX also offer great extended warranty coverage terms for Chrysler vehicles.
 Here’s a look at how each option compares:

 Chrysler Extended Warranties Vs. Third-Party

 |Start date||Upon expiration of factory warranty||Any time||Any time||Any time|

 |Max length of coverage||8 years/150,000 miles||8 years/200,000+ miles||10 years/250,000 miles||300,000 miles|

 |# of plan options||2||6||5||6|

 |Trip interruption||✓ (expires at 100,000 miles)||✓||✓||✓|